shaneholloman/zensical-docs/docs/customization.md

 #### Modules, `async`, `defer`

-Is you want to import code as a [JavaScript module], you can simply make sure that the file has the `.mjs` extension or you can explicitly specify that it is to be loaded as a module:
+If you want to import code as a [JavaScript module], you can simply make sure that the file has the `.mjs` extension or you can explicitly specify that it is to be loaded as a module: